 The Epic Museum:

 Teen Traveler raved to us about the EPIC: The Irish Emigration Museum, and made us feel we had to see it.
-We were glad she did.
+We were glad we did.

 Founded by a former CEO of Coca Cola (and an Irish emigrant) Epic is housed in a former Dockside tobacco storehouse.
 Its high-tech and highly interactive permanent exhibit tells the “epic” tale of Irish emigration, examining the impact it has had both on Ireland and the many places the Irish immigrated to.

-Depending on how in-depth you get with the exhibits give yourselves at least 90 minutes and up to three hours here.
+Depending on how in depth you get with the exhibits give yourself at least 90 minutes and up to three hours here.

-Along the way: On the way to Epic you’ll pass the Customs House.
+On the way to Epic you’ll pass the Customs House.
 It was completely burned to the ground during the Irish War for Independence because it held all the records the British needed to manage its colony.
-The entire building was never rebuilt, but the parts that were match the previous building almost exactly.
+The entire building was never rebuilt, but the parts that were rebuilt match the previous building almost exactly.

 You can visit for free and the first two floors have exhibits on the building’s history and architecture.

-Near the Customs House keep an eye out for the stark, haunting Memorial to the famine that killed or displaced a quarter of the population in the 1880s.
+Near the Customs House, keep an eye out for the Famine Statues.
+These half-starved figures trudging along with small bundles recall the Great Hunger, which killed or displaced more than one million people, a quarter of the population, in the 1800s.

 And just beyond Epic is the Jeanie Johnston, a replica of the sailing ships that carried emigrants away from the famine.
-We skipped the ship, but you can get a combination ticket that includes Epic and the ship.
+We skipped this, but you can get a combination ticket that includes Epic and the ship.

 After you’ve done all of that, cross the elegant Samuel Beckett Bridge (top) that resembles a harp and a ship’s sail.
 Make your way over to the Grand Canal to appreciate the fast-changing Dockside neighborhood.

-Take a good look at the Bord Gáis performing arts center and plaza designed by Daniel Libeskind to resemble the ships’ masts and guideposts of Dublin’s busy harbor.
+Take a good look at the Bord Gáis performing arts center and plaza designed by Daniel Libeskind to evoke the ships’ masts and guideposts of Dublin’s busy harbor.
 I really liked it; Rich didn’t like it at all.
 It’s that kind of building.
-When you’re ready you can make your way back to Temple Bar along the river or via Pearse Street.
+When you’re ready, you can make your way back to Temple Bar along the river or via Pearse Street.

 Beer break: Before heading back toward Temple Bar we stopped at The Ferryman, a cozy pub with friendly bartenders and large beer selection near the Sam Beckett Bridge.
 They claim to have an extensive selection of Irish whiskey but it was a bit early in the day for that.